Women and Alcohol

 I’m all for positive changes in social norms.

 I am all for equal pay for equal work and the rather obvious notion that women should be judged by the same yardstick as men.
-I’ll even buy that it seems unfair for men to be free to expose their nipples on social media, when women get black boxes covering theirs (or have to find a loophole).
 But the escalation in women’s drinking, and the cavalier, predatory attitude toward public drunkenness, is no way to fly the flag.

 I’m reminded of the old Virginia Slims cigarette ads crowing, “You’ve Come A Long Way, Baby.”
 Like the emancipated, double edged sword of the 1960’s smoking campaign, consuming booze like the boys, is a liberating, but life threatening proposition.